Section 1.1 Learning Mathematics¶

 The third principle states that students should take control of their own learning.
 Each student should establish clear learning goals and monitor their progress.
 This requires thinking about their thinking, reflecting on their own understanding and effectiveness in organizing their knowledge.
 This process is called metacognition.
 Metacognition allows us assess our own progress and identify our strengths and weaknesses.
 It allows us to recognize when we need additional help.
 It is essential to make these formative assessments while we are developing our knowledge and skill set, rather than waiting for a final or summative assessment such as a class exam.

 In a learner-centered classroom, the educational experiences give attention to students' ideas, knowledge, skills, and attitudes.
-Awareness that existing ideas can lead to misconceptions as well as a path to new understanding.
-Experiences and norms about reflecting and understanding these experiences will be different for different individuals.
+There is an awareness that existing ideas can lead to misconceptions as well as a path to new understanding.
+Student experiences as well as the ways students reflect and understand these experiences will be different for different individuals.
 Consequently, students must be individually engaged in the educational experience.
 This is strongly related to the idea that brain growth occurs during the struggle of learning new things.

 In a knowledge-centered classroom, the educational experiences provide clear guidance on what is intended for learning, and those experiences are designed to develop understanding of that knowledge.
 Effective knowledge involves both the content matter and an understanding of the context, relationship, and application of that matter.
 Knowledge-centered learning helps students create an effective mental organization by identifying core connected ideas.